Lisa Marie Presley dies at 54 after hospitalization

 Los Angeles County paramedics were dispatched to a Calabasas home at 10:37 a.m. following a report of a woman in full cardiac arrest, according to Craig Little, a spokesperson for the county’s fire department.
 Property records indicate Presley was a resident at that address.

-“My beloved daughter Lisa Marie was rushed to the hospital.
-She is now receiving the best care,” Priscilla Presley said.
-“Please keep her and our family in your prayers.
-We feel the prayers from around the world, and ask for privacy during this time.”

-Los Angeles County paramedics were dispatched to a Calabasas home at 10:37 a.m. following a report of a woman in full cardiac arrest, according to Craig Little, a spokesperson for the county’s fire department.
-Property records indicate Presley is a resident at that address.

 Paramedics arrived about six minutes later, Little said.
-A subsequent statement from the Los Angeles County Sheriff’s Department said paramedics performed CPR and “determined the patient had signs of life” before taking her to the hospital immediately.
+A subsequent statement from the Los Angeles County Sheriff’s Department said paramedics performed CPR and “determined the patient had signs of life” before taking her to a hospital in nearby West Hills immediately.

 The city of Calabasas is nestled between the foothills of the Santa Monica and the Santa Susanna Mountains, about 30 miles (50 kilometers) northwest of downtown Los Angeles.